Stability Level Preview

 }

-The input datatype, ConnectRemoteTableConfigInput is for giving the name of the view and the connection for a remote table configuration of a view.
-Its parameters are listed and described below:
+For this input datatype, you would give the names of the view, and the name of the connection for the remote table configuration of a view.
+These parameters are listed and described below:

 Table: ConnectRemoteTableConfigInput